The hereditariness problem for the \v{C}ern\'y conjecture: Introduction

 \begin{conj} If the \v{C}ern\'y conjecture holds for all simple automata—i.e., automata whose only congruences are the identity and universal relations—then it holds for all automata in general. \end{conj}

 We were not able to prove this conjecture; however, our main theorem, stated in Theorem~\ref{corfinale}, provides the following reduction: \begin{teo*} If the \v{C}ern\'y conjecture holds for strongly connected simple, quasi-simple, and radical automata, then it holds in general.
 Moreover, every extremal automaton belongs to one of these classes. \end{teo*} Thus, the analysis of the \v{C}ern\'y conjecture can be restricted to three classes of automata: the \emph{simple}, the \emph{radical}, and the \emph{quasi-simple} ones.
 The latter two classes are described in detail in the sequel.
+It is worth noting that, when automata are viewed as unary algebras, these two classes are strictly contained in the class of subdirectly irreducible algebras; see \cite[Theorem~8.4]{Universal}.
 For a preliminary overview of all the classes discussed in this work, see Fig.~\ref{fig:inclusion-diagram}. \\ The paper is organized as follows.
 We begin in Section~\ref{sec: standard approach} by tackling the problem with a ``brute-force'' approach, namely by applying the well-known \textit{Pin--Frankl} algorithm.
 It turns out that this technique is still insufficient to fully resolve the conjecture.
 We then move on to study the \emph{lattice of congruences} of a given automaton.
-In Section~\ref{sec: lattice of congruences} we prove some basic facts about lattices of automaton congruences, with particular focus on the problem of calculating the atoms of such a lattice, which is crucial for computing the radical $\rad(\A)$ of a reset automaton $\A$.
+In Section~\ref{sec: lattice of congruences} we recall some basic facts about lattices of automaton congruences, with particular focus on the problem of calculating the atoms of such a lattice, which is crucial for computing the radical $\rad(\A)$ of a reset automaton $\A$.
 We also analyze in more detail the interplay between semisimplicity and the lattice of congruences, obtaining results that will later be used to establish the three-class reduction.
 In Section~\ref{sec: galois connection} we show a Galois connection between this lattice and the lattice of ideals of the transition monoid.
 This construction not only provides a recursive algorithm to compute the radical $\rad(\A)$ (developted in Section~\ref{sec: radical ideal and cong}), but, more importantly, offers a refined way to tackle the hereditariness problem.
 In particular, it is fundamental in proving our main results.
 The remainder of Section~\ref{sec: main result} is devoted to the study of these classes of automata.
 The quasi-simple case appears to be the more rigid of the two new classes, and we derive several structural results for it.
-The central result is Theorem~\ref{propidminsemisimp}, which shows that both simple and quasi-simple automata share the property that the transition monoid $\M(\mathcal{A})$ admits a unique maximal ideal lying above $\Syn(\A)$.
+The central result is Theorem~\ref{propidminsemisimp}, which shows that both simple and quasi-simple automata share the property that the transition monoid $\M(\A)$ admits a unique maximal ideal lying above $\Syn(\A)$.
 In contrast, for the radical case we were unable to obtain results of comparable depth.
-Most notably, Proposition~\ref{prop: structure radical} shows that in a radical automaton the ideal $\Syn(\A/\sigma)$—where $\sigma$ is the minimal non-trivial congruence of $\text{Cong}(\mathcal{A})$—contains a unique non-trivial minimal ideal of $\M(\A)/\rad(\mathcal{A}^*)$.
-Finally, Theorem~\ref{theo: bound on index} is a general result that bounds the index of nilpotency of $\rad(\mathcal{A}^*)$ by the height of the congruence lattice $\text{Cong}(\mathcal{A})$, revealing an interesting connection between the combinatorial structure of the automaton $\mathcal{A}$ and the algebraic structure of its transition monoid $M(\mathcal{A})$.
+Most notably, Proposition~\ref{prop: structure radical} shows that in a radical automaton the ideal $\Syn(\A/\sigma)$, where $\sigma$ is the minimal non-trivial congruence of $\text{Cong}(\A)$ (also called monolith of $\A$), contains a unique non-trivial minimal ideal of $\M(\A)/\rad(\A^\star)$.
+Finally, Theorem~\ref{theo: bound on index} is a general result that bounds the index of nilpotency of $\rad(\A^\star)$ by the height of the congruence lattice $\text{Cong}(\A)$, revealing an interesting connection between the combinatorial structure of the automaton $\A$ and the algebraic structure of its transition monoid $\M(\A)$.